Photography & Pet Policy

 Private Large group photography (family portraits, proms, weddings, holiday, etc.) by non-ticketed visitors for personal use is strongly discouraged during regular museum operating hours.

-Film and Video Production location scouts and producers can contact [email protected] for more information.
+Film and Video Production location scouts and producers can contact Samantha Smith, Director of Community Engagement & Digital Learning at [email protected] for more information.

-Media-related Photography is allowed with prior notification and approval from Capture Public Relations & Marketing at 336-722-9660
+Media-related Photography is allowed with prior notification and approval from Samantha Smith, Director of Community Engagement & Digital Learning at [email protected].

 Drones are not allowed on any Old Salem Museums & Gardens property (as per FAA laws)